shsagir/play-area-sync/docs/install-craft-3-uni-alternative.md

   - Updating symfony/var-dumper (v3.4.3 => v3.4.4): Downloading (100%)
 ```

 The `composer.lock` file reflects the exact package versions you've installed locally.
-Commit your updated lock file and push it to your App's `master` branch.
-During the Git deployment we run `composer install` - this way your local composer changes get applied on the remote automatically.
+Commit your updated lock file and push it to your App.
+During the [Git deployment](/git-deployment), `composer install` will run automatically.
+This way your local composer changes get applied on the remote.

 Some plugins or the Craft core may include database migrations.
-Don't forget to run the following command after the updated packages are deployed:
+Don't forget to run the following SSH remote execution command after the updated packages are deployed:

 ```bash
 $ ssh {{app-name}}@deploy.{{region}}.frbit.com "php craft setup/update"